-GE and LG are both excellent brands, but how do they stack up?
-Let’s dive into what features both LG and GE have to offer, and whether you can get the dishwasher that meets your needs within your budget.
+GE and LG dishwashers are both excellent brands, but how do they stack up?
+Let’s dive into what features both LG and GE dishwashers have to offer.
+We will also examine the price points, so you can find a dishwasher that meets your needs within your budget.

 1) Quiet Operation